Flotomate/product_docs/source/change-management/inside-a-change.rst

 Asking for Approval
 -------------------

-You can check whether an Approval Workflow is set or not by clicking on **Ask For Approval**.
+The technician can check whether an Approval Workflow is set or not by clicking on **Ask For Approval**.
 An Approval Workflow has conditions based on that approvers are automatically set.
 If conditions of a workflow are not triggered or there’s no workflow (and manual Approvals) then the Change is Pre-Approved and the